solo-io/workshops/gloo-mesh/README-advanced.md

 ## Lab 1 : Gloo Portal

+For this lab to work, you need to deploy the environment with Istio 1.8.2 instead of 1.9.1.

 The Gloo Portal provides a framework for managing the definitions of APIs, API client identity, and API policies on top of the Istio and Gloo Gateways.
 Vendors of API products can leverage the Developer Portal to secure, manage, and publish their APIs independent of the operations used to manage networking infrastructure.

 We will deploy the Developer Portal on `cluster2`.